With numeric values in a vector, we can format the values so that they

 becomes23.

-, which means that trailing decimal marks are not shown.- scale_values
+).
+By default trailing decimal marks are not shown.- scale_values

 Should the values be scaled through multiplication according to the keyword set in